Working with csv files in Python

 for row in csvreader: rows.append(row)

-Now, we iterate through remaining rows using a for loop.
+- Now, we iterate through the remaining rows using a for loop.
 Each row is appended to a list called rows.
-If you try to print each row, one can find that row is nothing but a list containing all the field values.
+If you try to print each row, one can find that a row is nothing but a list containing all the field values.

 print("Total no. of rows: %d"%(csvreader.line_num))

-csvreader.line_num is nothing but a counter which returns the number of rows which have been iterated.
+- csvreader.line_num is nothing but a counter which returns the number of rows that have been iterated.

 Writing to a CSV file